Brett John Johnson, MFA

 Communications and Marketing Manager

 Alyssa Ross has been with the Art Center since 2014.
-She manages strategic messaging, art direction, branding, media relations, and graphic design.
-She also oversees content creation for social media, website, advertising, and print collateral for the Alexandria Office of the Arts.
-Her career has been focused primarily on arts and nonprofits.
+She manages content creation, art direction, branding, media relations, and online channels.
+She also oversees marketing for Alexandria’s Office of the Arts.
 She previously worked as a communicator for Tacoma Art Museum, Ballet Northwest, KaBOOM!, Jesuit Volunteer Corps, and Edelman Silicon Valley and penned an arts column in South Sound Magazine.
-She regularly volunteers and has done pro bono marketing work for Springboard Forward, National Military Family Association, and other military and community organizations.
+She has done pro bono work for Springboard Forward, National Military Family Association, and other military and community organizations.
 Alyssa is a Professional Certified Marketer from American Marketing Association.
 She has bachelor’s degrees in both communications media and journalism from Indiana University of Pennsylvania and is an alumna of the Robert E. Cook Honor’s College.
 She is a military spouse, scout leader, and mom to two girls.